julianidiart/notes/books/the-staff-engineers-path.md

   - Good ideas may not gain traction.
   - Surprises may arise without understanding obstacles beforehand.
   - Progress may be slower due to lack of insight into organizational decision-making.

+> "Being right about a need for change is less than half the battle.
+You’ll have to convince other people that you’re right and, even more difficult, convince them to care that you’re right."

 - **Understanding Organizational Culture**